alanzhaonys/user-ingestion/README.md

 To secure the API call, `x-api-key` needs to be passed in the header.

 ### SNS Topic
 API Gateway forwards the payload to SNS topic.
-The SNS Topic makes infracture scaling possible.
+The SNS Topic makes infrastructure scaling possible.
 You can have many services subscribed to the topic creating publish/subscribe or fan-out pattern.

 Attached to the SNS topic is a dead letter queue to catch any undeliverable message.

 ### Worker Queues
 You can have many worker queues as you like.
 They are subscribed to the SNS topic and configured as event source for the Lambda function to process the messages it receives from SNS.

-*You could also directly invoke the Lambda function from SNS topic, however by using the SQS in between, it decouples the producer and consumer hence makes the system fault tolerent.
-Not only it can catch the invalid messages that Lambda can't process, it can also handle the throttling issue if Lambda ever hits concurrency limit by utiliting the dead letter queue.
+*You could also directly invoke the Lambda function from SNS topic, however by using the SQS in between, it decouples the producer and consumer hence makes the system fault tolerant.
+Not only it can catch the invalid messages that Lambda can't process, it can also handle the throttling issue if Lambda ever hits concurrency limit by utilizing the dead letter queue.
 With redrive policy, failed messages can be looked at and reprocessed.*

 ### Worker Lambda
 Lambda function receives and processes the message.
 Simple.
 All logs are saved to CloudWatch.